briantruong777/briantruong777.github.io/_posts/2025-01-01-my-arch-linux-setup-2.0.md

 1. [Swap] logical volume
 2. [Btrfs] logical volume

-Set up and enable [Swap] the appropriate logical volume.
+Set up and enable [Swap] on the appropriate logical volume.
 Technically speaking, your [Swap] should be at least as big as your total RAM so that [hibernation] is guaranteed to successfully store all the memory.
 In practice however, compression does give a decent chance of success even with less space, so feel